Patellofemoral Pain Syndrome

 The knee comprises of the union of 3 bones – the long bone of the thigh (femur), the shin bone (tibia) and the knee cap (patella) (figure 1).
 The patella (knee cap) is situated at the front of the knee and lies within the tendon of the quadriceps muscle (the muscle at the front of the thigh).
 The quadriceps tendon envelops the patella and attaches to the top end of the tibia (figure 1).
 Due to this relationship, the knee cap sits in front of the femur forming a joint in which the bones are almost in contact with each other.
 The surface of each bone, however, is lined with cartilage to allow cushioning between the bones.
 This joint is called the patellofemoral joint.

 Normally, the patella is aligned in the middle of the patellofemoral joint so that forces applied to the knee cap during activity are evenly distributed.
-In patients with patellofemoral pain syndrome the patella is usually misaligned relative to the femur, which therefore places more stress through the patellofemoral joint during activity.
-As a result this may cause tissue damage and inflammation to structures of the patellofemoral joint (such as cartilage or connective tissue), with subsequent patellofemoral pain.
-When this occurs, the conditions is known as patellofemoral pain syndrome.
+In patients with patellofemoral pain syndrome the patella is often misaligned relative to the femur, which therefore places more stress through the patellofemoral joint during activity.
+These biomechanical anomalies can predispose the joint to injury.
+This may particularly be so, during activities that place repetitive, prolonged or traumatic force on the patellofemoral joint.
+When these forces are beyond what the joint can withstand, damage and inflammation to structures of the patellofemoral joint (such as cartilage, or connective tissue) may occur, with subsequent patellofemoral pain.
+This condition is known as patellofemoral pain syndrome.

-In patients with patellofemoral pain syndrome, the misalignment of the patella may occur for various reasons.
+Patella misalignment (which is often present in patients with patellofemoral pain syndrome) may occur for various reasons.
 One of the main causes is an imbalance in strength between two parts of the quadriceps muscle.
 The quadriceps muscle comprises of 4 muscle bellies, 2 lie centrally (rectus femoris and vastus intermedius), one lies on the inner leg (vastus medialis) and one lies on the outer leg (vastus lateralis) (figure 2).
 In the majority of patellofemoral pain syndrome cases, the outer quadriceps (vastus lateralis) is stronger than the inner quadriceps (vastus medialis), resulting in the knee cap being pulled towards the outside of the leg.
 This may result in abnormal movement of the knee cap when bending and straightening the knee.
 There are numerous factors which can cause this strength imbalance of the quadriceps (such as abnormal lower limb biomechanics, pain inhibition etc.).
 These need to be identified and corrected by a physiotherapist.

 Patellofemoral pain syndrome is a very common condition that is frequently seen in clinical practice, particularly in runners.
 It often affects adolescents at a time of increased growth and usually affects girls more than boys.
 In older patients, patellofemoral pain syndrome is often associated with degenerative joint changes.